AckeeCZ/prettier-config/README.md

     $   npm i -D eslint-config-prettier
     ```

 2. Then, add eslint-config-prettier to the "extends" array in your .eslintrc.\* file (or in `eslintConfig` object placed in `package.json`).
-Make sure to put it last, so it gets the chance to override other configs.
+Make sure to put `prettier` as the last one, so it can override other configs.

     ```json
     {